TeamMGE/GenomeBioinformaticsCourse/_episodes/12-COOI.md

 ~~~
 {: .bash}

-Now, from a new terminal in your laptop, run the following command.
+From a new terminal in your laptop, run the following command.
 Note: replace "username" by your username,
 the first path to your "01_fastqc" folder, and the second path to a place in your local system (e.g. "~/Downloads/").
 ~~~
 $ scp -r username@gemini.science.uu.nl:/path/to/file /path/to/local/folder